swissquote/crafty/docs/05_Packages/05_crafty-preset-typescript/TypeScript_Features.md

 TypeScript being out for a few years now, it has first class support in many IDE's like IntelliJ, Visual Studio Code and others.

-The IDE directly understands types and type definition files and is able to propose autocompletion and refactorings out of the box.
+The IDE directly understands types and type definition files and is able to propose auto completion and refactoring out of the box.